typo-dev/practice-html-css-chatapp-landing-page/README.md

 # practice-landing-chatapp
-Practicing coding a landing page for a chat application (page not designed by me)
+Practicing coding html/css for a landing page for a chat application (page not designed by me)